About

 Paul McCurdy www.paulmccurdy.com

-Paul is a cinematographer with a multifaceted portfolio, including documentary, commercial, and feature narrative work.
+Paul is an award-wining cinematographer with a multifaceted portfolio, including documentary, commercial, and feature narrative work.
 His ability to seamlessly merge diverse experiences and techniques makes him a sought-after collaborator in the world of visual storytelling.

 The award-winning feature film, 'Night Blooms,' showcased Paul's skill in crafting captivating visuals; it earned a nomination for Outstanding Achievement in Cinematography at the Nova Scotia Screen Awards in 2022.
 One of Paul's most remarkable achievements is having his work displayed in the prestigious Guggenheim rotunda, a testament to his ability to create visuals that transcend conventional boundaries.